Myth: ‘Eating less and moving more is the best way to lose weight.’

 Does moving more lead to weight loss?

-Having said that, finding the time to exercise is very important.
-Any form of exercise is beneficial for a number of reasons, including improved blood sugar control, mental health, and heart health.
+Having said that, finding the time to exercise is significant.
+Any form of exercise is beneficial for several reasons, including improved blood sugar control, mental health, and heart health.

 - Moving more doesn’t inherently lead to weight loss